-- 1. Ensure all pertinent information is gathered and entered in the case management system; - 2.
-Review all information as it pertains to safety, stability, permanency, and well-being during regular staffing and clinical supervision with the FCM; - 3.
-Review the Safety Plan and/or Plan of Safe Care and discuss any changes that may be necessary to ensure the safety of the child; and - 4.
-Ensure the family's service needs are met by reviewing the Case Plan/Prevention Plan with the FCM and discussing any changes in services that may be necessary.
+- 1. Ensure all pertinent information is gathered and entered in the case management system within three (3) business days of receiving the information. - 2.
+Review all information as it pertains to safety, stability, permanency, and well-being during regular case staffing with the FCM; - 3.
+Review the Safety Plan and/or POSC and discuss any changes that may be necessary to ensure the safety of the child; and

+4. Ensure the family's service needs are met by reviewing the process toward achieving the goals outlined in the Case Plan/Prevention Plan or the IA/Prevention Plan with the FCM and discussing any changes in services that may be necessary.